Donnan R. “Donnie” Burris, President/CEO

 Chief Human Resource Officer

 Having grown up in Pittsburgh, Pennsylvania, Chris is, of course a Steelers fan.
-He now resides in Chester, Maryland, with his wife, teenage daughters, and eight-year-old son.
+He now resides in Chester, Maryland, with his wife, teenage daughters, and son.
 Chris will be located at our Milford Office.
 Though he spends most of his time outside work focusing on home and family, Chris shared that at one time, he was quite an avid golfer.

 Vice President of Marketing